HL7/fhir-for-fair/input/pagecontent/metadata.md

-In case of *non-FHIR data objects* or mixed cases (*FHIR and non-FHIR objects*) implementers should evaluate the feasibility and the cost/benefit of transforming these objects (completely or partially) in FHIR instances; and/or creating FHIR resources (e.g. DocumentManifest) to document some metadata information.
+In case of *non-FHIR data objects* or mixed cases (*FHIR and non-FHIR objects*) implementers should evaluate the feasibility and the cost/benefit of transforming these objects (completely or partially) in FHIR instances; and/or creating FHIR resources (e.g., DocumentManifest) to document some metadata information.